dell/PyU4V/README.rst

     def public_function_does_exactly_what_it_says_it_does(self):
         """Function does exactly what it says on the tin."""

-7. Public Methods are prefixed and separated by underscores _.
+7. Private Methods are prefixed and separated by underscores _.
 Make the name as meaningful as possible

 .. code-block::